Reviews You Can Rely On

 Ease of Use

-Print quality is flat out the most important category for most print enthusiasts, and rightly so.
-But as good as resin printers are with that, they are a massive PITA to use, and a literal mess.
-Working with resin is inherently sticky and annoying, it needs to be cleaned and stored for anything longer than a day or so between prints, and the prints require draining and cleaning.
+While print quality is the most important aspect for most print enthusiasts, with resin printers, the incredible quality comes at the cost of terrible ease of use.
+They are a massive PITA to use, and a literal mess.
+Resin itself is sticky and annoying; it needs to be cleaned and stored for anything longer than a day or so between prints, and the prints require draining, cleaning, and curing as well.

-The Saturn 2 resin tank is small (just 700ml), and we noticed it seems to be more viscous than average, meaning draining and cleanup take longer.
-The good thing here is that we found an unintended feature in that you can remove the build plate and mount it at 90 degrees.
-Back on the gantry after it finishes to help drain and drip the excess resin easier.
+The Saturn 2 resin tank is small (just 700ml), and we noticed it seems to be more viscous and sticky than average, so draining and cleanup take longer.
 The bottom line is to be prepared to wear PPE throughout the process and move slowly to avoid a large mess.

 elegoo saturn 2 - the saturn 2's resin vat is undersized.